Women should be able to use contraceptives without fear of abuse

 On Sept.
 26, the Philippines took part in World Contraception Day for the first time, holding talks and a forum on family planning at the GT Toyota Asian Center in UP Diliman.
 The 11-year old celebration is part of the global campaign Your Life, an awareness campaign on contraception and reproductive health backed in part by Bayer.
 The campaign’s long-term goal is to make sure that all pregnancies everywhere are planned, urging people everywhere to take charge of their lives.

 “41% of pregnancies are unplanned, and almost half are the result of contraceptive failure, improper handling [of the contraceptives], and lack of education.
-This has a consequential impact on women’s lives,” said Claus Zieler, Bayer senior vice president.
+This has a consequential impact on women’s lives,” says Claus Zieler, Bayer senior vice president.
 Being so, the efforts of the campaign is to ensure that “women are empowered to have the services that they need,” says Dr. Juan Antonio Perez III, executive director of the Commission on Population.

 It’s a nice enough goal, but as the speakers at the event pointed out, in order to get to that point, Filipinos will have to do a whole lot of fixing of the society.